freedomlayer/freedomlayer_gut/content/offset/offset_release/index.md

 On the other hand, if the value of 1 credit is too small, there is no real incentive for people to run nodes.
-From this side, we might conjecture that the amount of transactions mediated by one Offst node for a day should be able to cover the costs of running that node.
+From this side, we might conjecture that the amount of transactions mediated by one Offset node for a day should be able to cover the costs of running that node.